MariaEgbuna/Ride-Share-Analysis/README.md

 SUVs sit at the top of the pricing ladder, with Sedans and Electric rides forming the mid-tier.
 Shared and Motorcycle categories anchor the low-fare segment.

 * **Effect of Surge Pricing on Fares and Revenue**
-Surge periods lift average fares and generate disproportionate revenue despite lower ride volume, confirming strong yield leverage from dynamic pricing.
+Surge periods raise the average fare and bring in notable revenue even though fewer rides occur during those times, showing how dynamic pricing strengthens overall earnings.

 * **Most Common Payment Methods**
-Credit cards dominate transactions.
-Cash remains materially present.
-Mobile wallets form the smallest but still meaningful share.
+Credit cards are used most often, with cash still playing a sizable role.
+Mobile wallets make up the smallest share but remain a consistent option for many riders.

 ***

 ## 5. External Factors Impacting Rides

 * **Weather Impact on Duration and Ratings**
-Thunderstorms stretch trip times and depress ratings.
-Clear conditions carry the largest share of rides with steadier satisfaction.
-Fog, rain, and snow shift metrics only slightly from baseline.
+Thunderstorms lead to longer trips and slightly lower ratings, likely due to tougher driving conditions.
+Clear weather brings the highest number of rides and more stable ratings, while fog, rain, and snow cause only minor changes.

 * **Traffic Level Impact on Duration and Fares**
-Low-traffic windows correspond to longer, higher-fare trips.
-High-traffic intervals skew shorter and cheaper, indicating route mix rather than congestion severity as the main driver of duration.
+Low-traffic periods tend to involve longer trips with higher fares, while high-traffic times often involve shorter, less costly rides.
+The differences point more to the types of trips taken during each period than to traffic alone.

 ***

-## Tools Used

-* **Excel**: For the initial cleaning process.
-* **Python**: For Exploratory Data Analysis (EDA).
+**Analyst:** Maria Egbuna
+**Date of Completion:** 24 November 2025
+**Tools Used:** Excel, Python (pandas)
+**Note:** This analysis provides an exploratory overview of ride-sharing patterns, including demand trends, vehicle preferences, pricing dynamics, driver performance, and operational metrics.